 |Demand||Direct publisher-demand relationships||Direct demand + AdX and AdSense|

 |Payment||Managed by publishers||Managed by Google|

-|Pros||Better cookie matching and more transparency around incoming bids||Less complex, access Google’s demand, and reduced page latency|
+|Pros||Better cookie matching and more transparency around incoming bids||Less complex accesses Google’s demand and reduces page latency|

 |Cons||Technically complex and increased page latency||No cookie matching and less transparency|

 Key Benefits of Open Bidding